-The purpose of the Audit Committee (the "Committee") of the Board of Directors (the "Board") of Teck Cominco Limited is to provide an open avenue of communication between management, the external auditor, the internal auditors and the Board and to assist the Board in its oversight of the:
+The purpose of the Audit Committee (the "Committee") of the Board of Directors (the "Board") of Teck Cominco Limited ( the "company") is to provide an open avenue of communication between management, the external auditor, the internal auditors and the Board and to assist the Board in its oversight of the:

-- integrity, adequacy and timeliness of the company's financial reporting and disclosure practices; - processes for identifying and managing the principal financial risks of the company and the company's internal control systems that ensures fair, complete and accurate financial reporting; - company's compliance with legal and regulatory requirements related to financial reporting; - accounting principles and policies used by management in determining significant estimates, - antifraud programs and controls, including management's identification of fraud risks and implementation of antifraud measures, - mechanisms for employees to report concerns about accounting policies and financial reporting, - engagement, independence and performance of the company's external auditor; and - internal audit mandate, internal audit and Sarbanes-Oxley and Bill 198 ("SOX") plans, internal audit and SOX audit programs and results of internal audits and SOX compliance audits performed by the company's internal audit department.
+- integrity, adequacy and timeliness of the company's financial reporting and disclosure practices; - processes for identifying the principal financial risks of the company and reviewing the company's internal control systems to ensure that they are adequate to ensure fair, complete and accurate financial reporting; - company's compliance with legal and regulatory requirements related to financial reporting; - accounting principles, policies and procedures used by management in determining significant estimates, - antifraud programs and controls, including management's identification of fraud risks and implementation of antifraud measures, - mechanisms for employees to report concerns about accounting policies and financial reporting, - engagement, independence and performance of the company's external auditor; and - internal audit mandate, internal audit and Sarbanes Oxley and Bill 198 ("SOX") plans, internal audit and SOX audit programs and results of internal audits and SOX compliance audits performed by the company's internal audit department.

-The Committee shall also perform any other activities consistent with this Charter, the company's by-laws and governing laws as the Committee or Board deems necessary or appropriate.
+The Committee shall also perform any other activities consistent with this Charter, the company's bylaws and governing laws as the Committee or Board deems necessary or appropriate.